-“Nothing lasts forever,” Bowers said.
-“We did an analysis of the age and conditions of the course,” and determined to restore lost greens acreage while softening those greens to fit with faster modern surfaces.
+"Nothing lasts forever," Bowers said.
+"We did an analysis of the age and conditions of the course," and decided to restore lost greens acreage while softening those greens to fit with faster modern surfaces.

 Bowers said Wild Dunes' greens had shrunk by 30 percent from what they call "creep" - mowing patterns that over time made them smaller.
 The renovation increased total greens surfaces from 72,000 square feet to 105,000 square feet.